Article · Feb 20, 2026

 The 90s gave us search; the 20s gave us this

-When I worked through Aider’s repomap for the first time, the parallel to Google’s original algorithm hit hard.
-The 1998 paper that introduced PageRank for the web is intellectually the same paper Aider is using to rank your codebase in 2024.
+When I worked through Aider’s repomap source for the first time, the parallel hit hard.
+The 1998 paper that introduced PageRank for the web is intellectually the same paper Aider is using to rank your codebase.
 Same math, different graph, twenty-six years later.

-It is also a reminder that AI coding tools are not magic.
-The infrastructure under them is well-understood algorithms, applied to a new domain.
-PageRank works on codebases for the same reason it worked on the web: both are sparse directed graphs where importance flows along edges.
+AI coding tools are not magic.
+The infrastructure under them is well-understood algorithms applied to a new domain.

-If you are using AI coding tools on production codebases across North America, the UK and Ireland, the EU and EEA, or the ANZ region, and you want a second pair of eyes on what your tool’s context-selection layer is actually doing, let’s talk.
+If you are using AI coding tools on production codebases and want a second pair of eyes on what your tool’s context-selection layer is actually doing, let’s talk.

 Frequently asked questions